-Small-head Blazing Star has masses of beautiful spikes of rose flowers with purple overtones rising above the foliage from mid summer to early fall, which are most effective when planted in groupings.
+Blazing Star has masses of beautiful spikes of purple flowers with pink overtones rising above the foliage from early to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its grassy leaves remain green in colour throughout the season.